TseleMolelekoa/Intro-to-Python/README.md

 python
 x /= 3  # Equivalent to x = x / 3, x is now 8.0 (float)
 These are the basic types of operators in Python.
 Understanding and mastering these operators are essential for writing effective and efficient Python programs.

+# WEEK 2
+## Control flow statements

+A program’s control flow is the order in which the program’s code executes.
+The control flow of a Python program is regulated by conditional statements, loops, and function calls.
+Python has three types of control structures:

+·         Sequential - default mode
+·         Selection - used for decisions and branching ·         Repetition - used for looping, i.e., repeating a piece of code multiple times.

+1    1.
+Sequential
+Sequential statements are a set of statements whose execution process happens in a sequence.
+The problem with sequential statements is that if the logic has broken in any one of the lines, then the complete source code execution will break.

+a=20
+b=12
+c=a-b
+print("Subtraction is:", c)

+2. Selection/Decision control statements

+ In Python, the selection statements are also known as Decision control statements or branching statements.

+ The selection statement allows a program to test several conditions and execute instructions based on which condition is true.

+Some Decision Control Statements are:

+Simple if

+if-else

+nested if

+if-elif-else

+Simple if: If statements are control flow statements that help us to run a particular code, but only when a certain condition is met or satisfied.
+A simple if only has one condition to check.